roman-milk/roman-milk.github.io/pet-teacher.md

  Jenna laughed, "Wow, she really is a slut.
 Another great toy is the six and a half inch Lelo Gigli vibrator.
 A cheaper and somewhat old school vibe, although updated with specially designed curves and a blunt angled head, which is perfect for that elusive G-spot.
 Let's see if our slut here likes this one."

  I felt a new toy in my hand and obediently slid it in my wanton cunt.
 Although I liked the other one better, this one was good too, much better than any of the toys I had hidden under my bed at home.
 Still near the brink, I used the toy with deliberate focus: to come.
 The toy curved perfectly against my G-spot and within only a few seconds of fucking myself with the toy I was screaming in ecstasy, oblivious to the other women watching.
 I squeezed my legs and let the vibrating sensations quake through my body.
 Once my orgasm subsided, I opened my legs and let the toy slip out of my soaking wet pussy.
-Report_Story #2